Market & Opinion

 Why supporting small Landlords matters

 The cumulative effect of these pressures is that many landlords are leaving the sector.
 In fact, 31% of landlords said they plan to reduce their property holdings over the next two years, with 16% planning to exit entirely, compared to just 7% planning to increase.
+Also see our article on why Private Landlords are quitting in 2025.

 When small landlords leave, it is tenants who suffer.
 Fewer properties mean higher rents, less choice, and more competition.
 Social housing cannot absorb this demand, and large institutional landlords focus narrowly on high-yield city developments.